 This document is in two parts.
 The first part is the prospectus supplement, including the documents incorporated or deemed to be incorporated herein by reference, which describes the specific terms of this offering.
 The second part, the accompanying prospectus, including the documents incorporated or deemed to be incorporated therein by reference, provides more general information about us and our securities.
-Generally, when we refer to this prospectus, we are referring to both parts of this document combined together with all documents incorporated or deemed incorporated by reference.
+Generally, when we refer to this prospectus, you should carefully read this prospectus supplement, the accompanying prospectus, all information incorporated or deemed to be incorporated by reference.
 Before you invest, you should carefully read this prospectus supplement, the accompanying prospectus, all information incorporated or deemed to be incorporated by reference herein and therein, as well as the additional information described under "Where You Can Find More Information" on page S-49 of this prospectus supplement.
-These documents contain information you should consider when making your investment decision.
+These documents contain in formation you should consider when making your investment decision.
 This prospectus supplement may add, update or change information contained in the accompanying prospectus.
 To the extent there is a conflict between the information contained in this prospectus supplement, on the one hand, and the information contained in the accompanying prospectus or any document incorporated or deemed to be incorporated by reference therein filed prior to the date of this prospectus supplement, on the other hand, you should rely on the information in this prospectus supplement.
-If any statement in one of these documents is inconsistent with a statement in another document having a later date-for example, a document filed after the date of this prospectus-the statement in the document having the later date modifies or supersedes the earlier statement.
+If any statement in one of these documents is inconsistent with a statement in another document having a later date-for example, a document filed after the date of this prospectus supplement and deemed to be incorporated by reference in this prospectus supplement and the accompanying prospectus.
+The statement in the document having the later date modifies or supersedes the earlier statement.